 Our experienced claims handlers complete a Samaritans’ training course.

 How to make a claim

 The claims department can be contacted by telephone, letter or email and the contact details for each type of claim are shown here.

 The claims line is open between 9.00am and 5.30pm, Monday to Friday.
 You or your client can leave a message at any time day or night and we will get back to you.

 Our specialist helpline can offer help and advice to your client throughout their claim period.
 We’ll make sure they have all our contact details.

 We understand that your clients or their family are going through a very difficult time when they make a claim, so we handle each case with sensitivity and understanding.

-We have over 70 Samaritans’ trained claims assessors and all our claims handlers complete the Samaritans ‘Conversations with vulnerable people’ course.
+We have over 60 trained claims assessors and our experienced claims handlers complete the Samaritans‘ conversation with vulnerable people’ course.